-Table 137.
+Table 141.
 Globals passed to the script

-Param eter Description Туре agent The agent (node) against which the metrics will be associated org.opennms.netmgt.collection.api.CollectionAgent sFlow is capable of transporting both, telemetry data and flow information.
+Param eter Description Туре agent The agent (node) against which the metrics will be associated org.opennms.netmgt.collection.api.CollectionAgent builder Builder in which the resources and metrics should be added org.opennms.netmgt.collection.support.builder.CollectionSetBuilder msg Decoded NX-OS message from which the metrics should be extracted org.opennms.netmgt.telemetry.adapters.nxos .proto.TelemetryBis sFlow is capable of transporting both, telemetry data and flow information.
 OpenNMS Horizon can utilize both data types and extract and persist accordingly.

-Param eter Description Туре builder Builder in which the resources and metrics should be added org.opennms.netmgt.collection.support.buil der.CollectionSetBuilder msg Decoded NX-OS message from which the metrics should be extracted org.opennms.netmgt.telemetry.adapters.nxos .proto.TelemetryBis sFlow UDP Parser

-27.7.6. sFlow
+29.7.7. sFlow